Ayrtonfoster/325_project/A1_Testcases.md

 - validate that the # of tickets displayed on / is equal to the number of tickets from mock `backend.get_tickets_sum`

 ## R5
-### Test case R5.0.1 - /update[POST] The name of the ticket has to be alphanumeric-only, and space allowed only if it is not the first or the last character.
+### Test case R5.0. - /update[POST] The name of the ticket has to be alphanumeric-only, and space allowed only if it is not the first or the last character.
+#### R5.0.1 Check if failure "ticket name" inputs against ticket name regex causes selling action failure
 Test Data:
 ```
 test_ticket = Ticket(